stclib/STC/README.md

 once and if needed.
 Currently, define `i_extern` before including **clist** for its sorting function, and before **cregex** or **utf8** to implement them (global `STC_EXTERN` can alternatively be defined).

-It is possible to generate single headers by executing the python script in src/singleheader.py <header>.
+It is possible to generate single headers by executing the python script `src/singleheader.py header-file > single`.

 Conveniently, `src\libstc.c` implements non-templated functions as shared symbols for **cstr**, **csview**, **cbits** and **crandom**.
 When building in shared mode (-DSTC_HEADER), you may include this file in your project,